openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 The `algID` defined in {{kem-fixed-info}} binds the derived KEK to the chosen algorithm and communication parties.
 The algorithm ID identifies unequivocally the algorithm, the parameters for its instantiation, and the length of all artifacts, including the derived key.

-This is in line with the Recommendation for ECC in section 5.5 of [SP800-56A].
+This is in line with the Recommendation for ECC in Section 5.5 of [SP800-56A].
 Other fields included in the recommendation are not relevant for the OpenPGP protocol, since the sender is not required to have a key of their own, there are no pre-shared secrets, and all the other parameters are unequivocally defined by the algorithm ID.

 ## SLH-DSA-SHAKE Message Randomizer {#slhdsa-sec-cons}